-A mammogram is the best imaging tool that doctors can use to detect early signs of breast cancer.
+A mammogram is the best imaging tool that healthcare providers can use to detect early signs of breast cancer.
 Early detection can make all the difference in successful cancer treatment.
-Mammograms should be part of a women’s general health exam starting at age 40.
-If you have a family history of breast cancer, you may want to speak to your doctor about getting mammograms sooner than that.

 Everyone experiences mammograms differently.
 Some women may feel pain during the procedure, and others may not feel anything at all.